exploratory-io/book/import/mongodb.md

 ### 1.1 Connection String

 If you want to connect to your MongoDB with DNS Seedlist Connection Format or if you already have a working MongoDB Connection String, you can use this "Connection String" Connection Type.
 Simply copy and paste the Connection String to the text area and click the Test Connection button.
-If it works, click Add to save it.
+If the connection test went well, click the Add button to save it.

 You can find MongoDB connection Sting details [here](https://docs.mongodb.com/manual/reference/connection-string/).